 Any text on the same page as a Word table can force part of your table onto the next page.
 To keep your table from breaking across pages, you may need to move some of the text onto the page that follows your Word table.

-Select the entire table and change the paragraph settings to Keep with next.
-To do this, follow these steps:
+Select the entire table and change the paragraph settings to Keep with next

 If the table is not small enough to fit on one page, you can prevent Word from breaking a table row that contains multiple paragraphs across two pages.
 To do so, follow these steps:

-Article ID: 211662 - Last Review: September 18, 2011 - Revision: 2.0
+Article ID: 211662 - Last Review: 09/18/2011 11:16:00 - Revision: 2.0